lukadev-0/util.luau/docs/docs/optional-values.md

 })
 ```

-Options require you to think about the case where the value does not exist, which
+Options require you to think about the case where the value does not exist,
-can help you write more robust code.
+which can help you write more robust code.

 ## Transforming options

+Aside from accessing the inner value, you can also apply transformations to
+options and return new options.

 You can transform the inner value of an option using the `map` method: